Skip to content

 To keep your airbrush performing at its best, regular inspection and adjustment of the needle packing screw are essential.
 Here’s how you can properly maintain this small but mighty component:

-1. Adjust the Tension Carefully: Use the specialized tool provided by most airbrush manufacturers to adjust the needle packing screw.
+1. Adjust the Tension Carefully: Use the specialized tool to adjust the needle packing screw.
 Start with a light touch, only tightening or loosening in small increments.
 A quarter-turn adjustment can make a big difference.
+Then test by sliding the needle back through.
+If you feel bit of tension, you've got a good seal.
+No tension means you need to tighten the screw.

 2. Replace When Necessary: If you notice persistent leaks or if the packing screw no longer holds adjustments, it might be time for a replacement.
 Most airbrush brands offer replacement parts, and swapping in a new screw can revitalize your airbrush’s performance.

-3. Lubricate: After replacing your needle packing screw, the seal may be so tight that you may need to add a drop of airbrush lube to the needle before sliding it trough.
+3. Lubricate: After replacing your needle packing screw, the seal may as tight as you want it to be but the needle is not smoothly sliding through it and the needle-guide.
+This may mean that you may need to add a drop of airbrush lube to the needle before sliding it trough.

 The Bottom Line: Small Details Make a Big Difference